2012 United States Senate election in Massachusetts: By congressional district

-Warren won 5 of 9 congressional districts.
+Warren won five of nine congressional districts, while Brown won four, which all elected Democrats.

 Aftermath

-The People's Pledge was a popular concept, which Common Cause proposed being implemented in other races.
-The pledge also resulted in fewer attack ads on the airwaves.
+A report by Common Cause found that the People's Pledge resulted in fewer attack ads on the airwaves.
+A People's Pledge was implemented in the Democratic primary for the 2013 Senate special election in Massachusetts and the Democratic primary for the 2014 Rhode Island gubernatorial election.

 Less than two months after the election, President Barack Obama nominated Senator John Kerry to become United States Secretary of State.
 Kerry was sworn in on February 1, making newly inaugurated Warren the state's senior Senator, and the Senate's most-junior senior senator.
 In the special election to replace Kerry the following year, Democratic nominee Ed Markey asked his Republican rival Gabriel E. Gomez to sign a similar pledge with him, although Gomez refused.

 The election was a critical event in both candidates' political careers, with Warren becoming a political icon after entering the Senate, and being drafted to run for president in 2016 and eventually running in 2020.
-After the election loss, Brown was considered the most prominent Republican in Massachusetts and heavily favored to run in the special Senate election the following year or for Governor in 2014, though he declined to do either.
+After the election loss, Brown was considered the most prominent Republican in Massachusetts and heavily favored to run in the special Senate election the following year or for governor in 2014, though he declined to do either.
 He instead moved to New Hampshire and ran for the Senate there in 2014 against Democratic incumbent Jeanne Shaheen.
 He lost, 51% to 48%, becoming the first male candidate to lose two Senate races to female candidates.